Your School District Will Tell You This Is Complicated. Texas Law Says It Isn't.

 - Blog posts and YouTube videos are outdated.
 Most ranking content was published before the Homeschool Freedom Act of 2025 and the TEFA program.
 They don't cover the new statutory protections, the updated funding landscape, or the administrative changes that 2025-2026 legislation created.

 The free generator provides the opening move.
-The Blueprint provides the entire playbook — including the counter-moves for when the school doesn't cooperate.
+The Blueprint's Pushback Protocol provides the counter-moves for when the school doesn't cooperate — and no free tool, cheap template, or $149 membership gives you that in one private download.

 — Less Than One Hour of a Family Attorney